rocketbot-cl/AdvancedExcel/README.md

 Open a file preventing MS Excel alerts.

 2. Count columns
-Get the number of columns in a sheet
+Count the columns or return the last column name.
+It's necessary that the excel is saved to get the last changes

 3. Count Rows
-Get the number of rows in a sheet
+Count Rows

 4. Cell color
-Change color of a cell or range of cells
+Change color of a cell or range of cells.
+Can be a default color or custom

 5. Insert Formula
-Insert formula into cell.
-Must be in English
+Insert formula into cell

 6. Insert Macro
-Insert Macro in Excel from a file
+Insert Macro in Excel

 7. Select Cells
-Select cells in Excel.
-Can copy the selected cells
+Select cells in Excel

 8. Get Cell With Currency Format
 Get cells with currency format

+9. Get Cell With Date Format
+Get cells with date format

-9. Copy-Paste
+10. Copy-Paste
 Copy range cell to another sheet

+11. Format Cell
-10. Format Cell
+Format Cell
-Change the format of a cell or range of cells

-11. Create Sheet
+12. Create Sheet
-Create a new sheet in the last position
+Create sheet in the end

-12. Delete Sheet
+13. Delete Sheet
-Delete a selected sheet
+Delete sheet

-13. Copy to another excel
+14. Copy to another excel
 Copy range to another Excel in the background

-14. Add/Delete Row
+15. Add/Delete Row
 Add or Delete a Row

-15. Add/Delete Column
+16. Add/Delete Column
 Add or Delete a Column

-16. Convert CSV to XLSX
+17. Convert CSV to XLSX
 Convert a csv document to xlsx

-17. Convert XLSX to CSV
+18. Convert XLSX to CSV
 Convert a xlsx document to csv

-18. Convert XLS to XLSX
+19. Convert XLS to XLSX
 Convert a xls document to xlsx

-19. Get active cell
+20. Get active cell
 Get row and column of active cell

-20. Refresh Pivot table
+21. Refresh Pivot table
 Refresh a pivot table.
 Deprecated!
 Use PivotTableExcel module

-21. Fit cells
-Fit a cell or range of cells
+22. Fit cells
+Adjusts, groups and ungroups a range of cells.
+You can group/ungroup by rows or columns

-22. Get Formula
+23. Get Formula
-Get formula into cell
+Get the formula into cell

-23. Add Auto Filter
+24. Add Auto Filter
 Add auto filter to excel table

-24. Filter
+25. Filter
 Add filter to excel table

-25. Rename sheet
+26. Rename sheet
 Change name to excel sheet

-26. Cell Style
+27. Cell Style
-Change the style of cell or range of cells
+This command modifies the formatting of the selected cell or range of cells.
+You can change the font and borders

-27. Paste in Cells
+28. Paste in Cells
 Paste data to cells in Excel

-28. Remove Duplicates
+29. Remove Duplicates
 Removes duplicate data in range

-29. Close XLSX
+30. Close XLSX
 Close the workbook opened by Rocketbot

-30. Save Excel
+31. Save Excel
-Save a opened Excel file
+Save a Excel file in the indicated path

-31. Save Excel with password
+32. Save Excel with password
-Save a opened Excel file with password
+Save a Excel file

-32. Export to advanced PDF
+33. Export to advanced PDF
-Export to PDF with more options that the native command
+Export to PDF with options

-33. Copy-Move Sheet
+34. Copy-Move Sheet
 Copy or move a sheet

-34. Insert Form
+35. Insert Form
 Insert Form in Excel

-35. Read Filtered Cells
+36. Read Filtered Cells
 Allow read only cells filters

-36. Count Filtered Cells
+37. Count Filtered Cells
 Allow count only cells filters

-37. Replace
+38. Replace
 Run replace action to excel

-38. Order
+39. Order
 Run replace action to excel

-39. Refresh All
+40. Refresh All
 Refresh all data in Excel

-40. Find
+41. Find
 Return de first found cell

-41. Lock Cells
+42. Lock Cells
 Lock or Unlock cells

-42. Add Chart
+43. Add Chart
 Create a new chart in an excel sheet

-43. Remove Password
+44. Remove Password
 Remove password and save the Excel

-44. Insert image
+45. Insert image
 Insert an image

-45. Export Chart
+46. Export Chart
 Export a chart from index

-46. Not visible mode
+47. Not visible mode
 Open not visible excel.

-47. Write array objects
+48. Write array objects
 Write array object on Excel cells.

-48. Copy-Paste Format
+49. Copy-Paste Format
 Copy format range cell to another sheet

-49. Find and Connect
+50. Find and Connect
 Search a Excel Book opened and connect it

-50. Update links
+51. Update links
 Changes a link from one document to another

-51. Unlock sheet
+52. Unlock sheet
 Unlock sheet

-52. Convert to .txt
+53. Convert to .txt
-Convert a xlsx file to .txt
+Convert to .txt

-53. Text to columns
+54. Text to columns
 Parses a column of cells that contain text into several columns.

-54. Convert Excel time to hours
+55. Convert Excel time to hours
-Convert Excel time to hours
+Convert Excel time to hours.
+Returns the format as hh: mm: ss

+56. Print sheet
+Prints a sheet

+57. Print sheet
+Prints a sheet

 ### Updates
 #### 9-Nov-2021
 - Order command: Apply multiple orders and clean filters.